• What mining equipment is used in surface mining?

 Mining trucks, such as dump trucks, are utilised across a variety of surface and underground mining operations.

-These types of mining machinery are essential for the shifting of soil, earth, and minerals on mining sites and create much more efficient processes for mining companies.
+These types of mining machines are essential for the shifting of soil, earth, and minerals on mining sites and create much more efficient processes for mining companies.

 Roof Bolters